Glenbrooks Speech and Debate Tournament

 I typically get preferred for more policy-oriented debate.
 I gravitated to more plan focused affirmatives and t/cp/da debate.
 I would consider myself overall to be a more technically driven and line by line organized debater.
 My ideal round would be a policy affirmative with a plan text and three-seven off.
 Take that as you wish though.

-you do you. make the debate whatever you want it to be.
-I've got experience judging rounds on multiple levels from local levels all the way to the finals of the toc.
-I like rebuttals to have clear line by line with numbered responses. second speaker should frontline in rebuttal. summary needs to extend terminal defense and offense OR really anything that you want in final focus. final focus should have substantial weighing and a clear way for me to write my ballot.
+I like rebuttals to have clear line by line with numbered responses.
+2nd rebuttal should frontline responses in rebuttal.
+Summary should extend terminal defense and offense OR really anything that you want in final focus.
+Final focus should have substantial weighing and a clear way for me to write my ballot.
+It's important to have legitimate evidence... don't paraphrase evidence and completely skew the evidence.

 I enjoy a well articulated t debate.
 In fact, a good t debate is my favorite type of debate to judge.
 Both sides need to have a clear interpretation.
 Make sure it’s clearly impacted out.
 Be clear to how you want me to evaluate and consider arguments like the tva, switch side debate, procedural fairness, limits, etc.